Algebras of Information. An Axiomatic Foundation: Allocations and random variables

-for all elements $\psi \in \Psi$ and even for all elements in $I_{\Psi}$.
+for all elements $\psi \in \Phi$ and even for all elements in $I_{\Phi}$.
 Thus, we obtain for the degree of support induced by the random variable $\Delta$,

-Again this holds for all elements of $\Psi$ and even of its ideal completion $I_{\Psi}$.
-The mapping $\rho_{\Delta}:\Psi \rightarrow \mathcal{B}$ clearly satisfies the properties (A1) and A(2) of an allocation of probability introduced in the previous Section \ref{sec:AlgOfAoP} (see Theorem \ref{th:AllolcSupp} and (\ref{eq:ProjHomomorph}).
+Again this holds for all elements of $\Phi$ and even of its ideal completion $I_{\Phi}$.
+The mapping $\rho_{\Delta}:\Phi \rightarrow \mathcal{B}$ clearly satisfies the defining properties of an allocation of probability introduced above in this Section (see Theorem \ref{th:AllolcSupp} and (\ref{eq:ProjHomomorph})).

 A simple random variable $\Delta$ is defined by a partition $\{B_{1},\ldots,B_{n}\}$ of $\Omega$ consisting of measurable blocks $B_{i}$ and a mapping defined by $\Delta(\omega) = \psi_{i}$ for all $\omega \in B_{i}$ and $i = 1,\ldots,n$.
 We write $\Delta(\omega) = \Delta(B_{i})$, if $\omega \in B_{i}$.
 To the partition $\{B_{1},\ldots,B_{n}\}$ of $\Omega$ corresponds a partition $\{[B_{1}],\ldots,[B_{n}]\}$ of the probability algebra $\mathcal{B}$.
 That is, we have $[B_{i}] \wedge [B_{j}] = \bot$ if $ i \not= j$, and $\vee_{i=1}^{n} [B_{i}] = \top$.
 The simple random variable $\Delta$ can also be defined by a mapping $\Delta([B_{i}]) = \psi_{i}$ from the partition of $\mathcal{B}$ into $\Psi$.
 Its allocation of probability can then also be determined as